 In 2004, again in Santiago de Compostella, the second Master of the new era, Fr.
 Antonio Paris, was invested by the Master that was leaving office then, thus keeping the initiatic transmission.

-The Magisterial Council was installed also the same day in Santiago de Compostella for the period of 2004 – 2009.
+The Magisterial Council was installed also the same day in Santiago de Compostella.

 Attending Magisterial Council members from left to right: Fr.
 Leslie Payne (England), Seneschal; Fr.
 William McCallum (Australia), Archivist; Fr.
 Antonio Cabrera (Spain), Treasurer; Fr.
 Luis de Matos (Portugal), Chancellor; and Master Emeritus Fr.
 Fernando de Toro-Garland with Master Fr.
 Antonio Paris.

 In 2006 Master Antonio Paris was forced by health reasons to request to be relieved from most of his commitments to the Order, namely travelling and attendance to International Meetings.
 According to the Statutes, the Order was run for 6 months by the Chancellor, Fr.
 Luis de Matos.
 Since after that statutory period there was no sign of recovery, the Chancellor was forced to assume the added position of Interim Master and call elections.
 Two International Meetings and General Convents of the Order determined an electoral calendar announced in November 2008 (see post here).

 In 2009 Fr+ António Cabrera ceased his office as Treasurer, leaving the Order.
 In January 2016 Fr+ Roman Vertovec ceased his office as Visitor General, leaving the OSMTHU.
 In 2018 the Master Antonio Paris resumed his term of office during the meeting held in Arraiolos, Portugal.

 The Order is presently governed by Master Antonio Paris and his Magisterial Council.